-This document sets out the specification for the IECEx Units of Competency, according to the application of IEC Standards and includes the content of the required knowledge in relationship with the tasks carried out in explosive atmospheres.
-Also included are requirements for competency evaluation.
+This document aims at providing basic rules for personnel competency including the content of the required knowledge in relationship with the tasks carried out in explosive atmospheres.
+Also included are requirements for training, competency evaluation, conditions for delivery of an Ex certificate of competency.